3dflo/modified-magnetic-stirrer/README.md

 </p>

 ## Hello!
 Welcome to the Magnetic Stirrer project repository!
 It started in the year 2019 as an universtity project.
 We work on a low cost, open source bioreactor with a volume up to 4l.
+A modified magnetic stirrer for a small biolab reactor.
+This will be a low friction stirrer.

 The software and hardware will be described later.
 If you are interested you can read a bit more about the idea behind the project in this README.

 You can directly jump to the sections: